hzz0024/hzz0024.github.io/_posts/2020/2021-02-10-DelBay_adult_analyses.markdown

 1) the CNV inversions identifed from high-coverage WGS study is composed of more than thousand regions, should I keep removing them?

-2) How should proceed with site file creation?
+2) How should I proceed with a shared site file creation?
 Using all sample may harbour the batch effect, whereas creating site files seperatly may require common shared loci identification.
+I prefer to use the latter method, and generate a site file from the DelBay19 samples (including both challenge and wild), and then use this site file to call SNPs for DelBay20 datasets.
+As DelBay20 challenge samples have higher mean depth, it is expected that I can obtain the allele frequency for all these shared SNPs.
+After that, I am going to conduct Fisher's exact test for outlier identification.